top of page

 We study what human-associated microbial communities (the “microbiome”) tell us about their host and how they affect its health.
 We aim to develop personalized microbiome-based and -guided therapeutics and diagnostics.

-We do so by examining the sum of microbial species, genes, metabolites and other microbial factors, and studying how they act in tandem, and along with other host factors, to reflect or affect health and disease.
+We do so by examining microbial species, genes, metabolites and other microbial factors at high throughput and resolution, and studying how they act in tandem, and along with other host factors, to reflect or affect health and disease.

 We are ...

-... studying genomic plasticity and adaptation in the microbiome as a way to understand various selective pressures in the ecosystem, using high resolution bioinformatic algorithms.
+... studying genomic adaptation in the microbiome as a way to understand various selective pressures in the ecosystem, using sequence-graph-based and other high resolution bioinformatic methods and algorithms.

 … aspiring to develop personally-tailored therapies that act through the microbiome (microbiome-based therapeutics) or to use the microbiome in order to personalize healthcare (microbiome-guided medicine).